bullet-train-co/nice_partials/README.md

 # nice_partials [![[version]](https://badge.fury.io/rb/nice_partials.svg)](https://badge.fury.io/rb/nice_partials)  [![[travis]](https://travis-ci.org/andrewculver/nice_partials.svg)](https://travis-ci.org/andrewculver/nice_partials)

-Nice Partials provides a light layer of magic on top of traditional Rails view partials to try and make them an even better fit for extracting and reusing components in your views.
+Nice Partials provides a Rails-native convention and a thin layer of supporting magic to slightly extend the concept of [`content_for` blocks and `yield`](https://guides.rubyonrails.org/layouts_and_rendering.html#using-the-content-for-method) in traditionals Rails views partials, helping make them an even better fit for extracting components from your views.
+You don't need to invoke Nice Partials in all your partials, but you can reach for it when a partial specifically needs to provide one or more named "content areas" or "slots".

-It allows your partials to define named content areas like this:
+For example, it allows your partials to define named content areas like this:

 `app/views/components/_card.html.erb`:
 ```html+erb